-Climbing and cycling are my two main activities, but I like any sport that doesn’t require teamwork.
-I’ve been known to knit, draw, paint, read, and bake.
+Since retiring from playing POGS competitively, I’ve been enjoying cycling and climbing.
+I’ve been known to knit, draw, paint, and bake.
 It’s been suspected that I like squirrels, travelling, the colour blurple, and filling out comment cards.
-I habitually deface fruit left unattended.
+I habitually anthropomorphize fruit left unattended.

 Other than writing or typing, I use American Sign Language to communicate.
 The name of this blog, Squaremeat, came from a friend who couldn’t keep up with my fingerspelling and somehow concluded that I must have a meat shape preference.